 Others of us hold on to the pain of what we lost, and punish the other party.
 Especially when that other party is co-parenting based on their own needs and not the needs of the child.
 It feels like a second rejection.
 It feels like a rejection of us and then a rejection of the greatest extension of ourselves, our children.
 But people are allowed to not want to be with you.
 That choice is theirs to make, if it is what is best for their life.
 As much as it may disappoint you, the end of your relationship with your child’s parent is not a tool of punishment where their child is concerned.
 Some of us withhold our children as pawns until the other party makes the moves we want to see.
 Others of us hold threats of court and child support over their heads as low hanging beams, hoping when they finally stand upright they will see the same stars their rejection left floating around in our heads.
 Then some of us are just bitches.
 And be very clear, I have not mentioned gender purposefully, because these are things both men and women do.

 It shouldn’t be an option for people to choose to parent, but sadly it is a choice some people make.
 There is nothing we can do about that but leave the light on.
 Why?
 Well, the child’s relationship with their parent is their own, not yours to control.
 Of course if that other parent is hurting the child in some way, then by all means take the reins… but if it’s simply a matter of coming and going, that child will let you know their level of interest.
+Unless of course it is so inconsistent it is causing heartbreak and uncertainty in the child.
 And true to form, they will make up their own minds.
 A parent with an open invitation into their child’s life who doesn’t come to the party has their own issues, it’s a reflection of how they see themselves.
 Maybe this can help you release some of the anger you have regarding their absence.
 You are involved, but it’s not about you.
 The person most affected, is the child.

 So everyone needs to start where they are… the relationship is over, but the child is here… in need of two parents.
 It takes two people to make a baby by God’s design, that design doesn’t stop at conception.
 The same way a man and woman fit together to make a child, they fit together to raise one.